1990 FIFA World Cup: Final draw

-Ciao, a stick figure in the colours of the Italy Tricolore, was the mascot for the 1990 FIFA World Cup.

-On 9 December 1989 the draw was conducted at the Palazzetto dello Sport in Rome, where the teams were drawn out from the three pots to be placed with the seeded teams in their predetermined groups, in alphabetic order.
+On 9 December 1989, the draw was conducted at the Palazzo dello Sport in Rome, where the teams were drawn out from the three pots to be placed with the seeded teams in their predetermined groups, in alphabetic order.
 A special draw decided teams should first be drawn from Pot 1, then from Pot 3, and finally from Pot 2.
 Each drawn team also had their group position number drawn from a separate group bowl, in order to decide their exact match schedule.
 The only stipulation of the draw was that no group could feature two South American teams.
 Hence, a special rule was set up that: